mholimncube/OperatingSystems/README.md

 Note that for this task you must only implement a simple barrier, not a reusable barrier.
 The barrier implemented must be deadlock free.

-#Instructions for running and compling
+# Instructions for running and compling

-*Run Terminal/CMD to directory of project
+* Run Terminal/CMD to directory of project
-*make file > to compile the java files
+* Make file > to compile the java files
-*type - "java Barrier 5 5" to run test
+* Type - "java Barrier 5 5" to run test
-*alternatively type run/run1/run2 to run test which have input values [5,5],[10,10],[15,15] *Delete .class files make > clean
+* Alternatively type run/run1/run2 to run test which have input values [5,5],[10,10],[15,15]
+* Delete .class files make > clean